Houston vs. Auburn: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +475

-- Houston is one spot higher based on its national championship odds (second-best in college basketball) than its computer ranking (third-best).
+- In terms of its odds to win the national championship (+475), Houston is second-best in college basketball.
+It is one spot below that, third-best, according to computer rankings.

-- The Cougars' national championship odds have jumped from +900 at the start of the season to +475, the 81st-biggest change among all teams.
+- Oddsmakers have moved the Cougars' national championship odds up from +900 at the beginning of the season to +475.
+Among all teams in the country, that is the 81st-biggest change.

-- Houston's chances of winning the national championship, based on its odds, are 17.4%.
+- Based on its moneyline odds, Houston has a 17.4% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.